 But it’s not just medical care you’ll get during these visits.
-Your gynaecologist will also be able to educate you, and your partner, on the birthing process, and provide valuable information, guidance, and support.
+Your gynaecologist will also be able to educate you and your partner on the birthing process and provide valuable information, guidance, and support.

-When Should You First Go?
+When Should You Go for the First Prenatal Visit

 The first prenatal visit will probably be the longest consultation among all your visits to the gynaecologist throughout your pregnancy

-Singapore-based obstetrician and gynaecologist Dr Anne Tan says that if you have a regular menstrual cycle and you have missed your next expected period, you should use a home pregnancy test to check if you are indeed pregnant.
+Singapore-based obstetrician and gynaecologist Dr Anne Tan says that if you have a regular menstrual cycle and have missed your next expected period, you should use a home pregnancy test to check if you are indeed pregnant.

-If you get a positive result and you do not experience any pains or bleeding, you can make an appointment for your first prenatal visit two weeks after your missed period.
+If you get a positive result and do not experience any pains or bleeding, you can make an appointment for your first prenatal visit two weeks after your missed period.

 According to WebMD, the purpose of your first prenatal visit is to: